 To perform troubleshooting or maintenance on a vSphere Bitfusion server, you must remove the server from the vSphere Bitfusion cluster.

 When powering off a vSphere Bitfusion server for maintenance or to perform troubleshooting, the health status of the vSphere Bitfusion cluster changes.
 When the cluster is not in a healthy state, you cannot add vSphere Bitfusion servers or perform a cluster backup operation.
-If half of the servers are powered off, the cluster is inoperable.
+If half or more of the servers are powered off, the cluster is inoperable.
 When powering off a server for a longer period of time, you can prevent any potential risk by removing the server from the cluster.

 Performing the following procedure immediately removes the server from the vSphere Bitfusion cluster.
 Any running applications that are using the GPUs receive an immediate GPU failure and usually return an error condition.

 - Prevent new client connections to the specific server in the server settings.

 - Verify that there are no running applications on the server.

 - In the vSphere Client, select .

 - On the Servers tab, select a server from the list.